kb-dk/access-digital-objects/text-corpora.md

 Typically one volume contributes (obviously) one volume record, one to dozens of work records and hundreds or thousands of text items.
 The records for works and text items import basic metadata and includes

+## Connecting text with facsimile

+Our digital library have users interested in viewing the printed text, if not for any other reason than for checking the original when there is OCR errors.

 ## Snippet APIs for our texts